Philipp-D-P/Philipp-D-P/README.md

 ### 💫 About Me
 - Degree in Sociology (B. A.)
 - Master Student in Sociology and Social Research (M. A.)
-- Volunteer Member of the Organizing Team at [CorrelAid Bremen](https://correlaid.org/correlaidx/bremen/)
+- Volunteer and Member of the Organizing Team at [CorrelAid Bremen](https://correlaid.org/correlaidx/bremen/)

 🔭 I’m interested in:
 - Data Science